 Overall, the public administration/agencies with authority over projects are determined by the specific sort of project.
 The main authorities involved are the different town halls (Comuns) of the administrative units ("Parishes" - Parròquies) into which Andorra is divided.
-According to the Andorran Constitution and the Qualified Act On Demarcation of Competences of the Comuns, dated 4 November 1993, these entities have competence over the management and governance, in general terms, of goods in both the public and private domains, as well as patrimonial goods that may have been acquired.
+According to the Andorran Constitution and the Qualified Act On Demarcation of Competences of the Comuns, dated 4 November 1993, these entities have competence over the management and governance, in general terms, of goods in both the public and private domains, as well as patrimonial goods that may have been acquired and may intervene in energetic projects of national interest.
 In addition, this competence is projected over the use and exploitation of natural resources.